vastolya/vastolya/README.md

-## Hi, my name is Anatoly. i am frontend developer and film editor
+## Hi, my name is Anatoly.
+I am Frontend Developer and Film Director
 ---
 ### I am dreaming to find synergy between visual mediums such as video or frontend-development.
 This is all about the same: user experience with shape, color, sound and dopamine.
 ---